imjasonh/globetrotter/README.md

 - **Move** - move your Rover to an adjacent space.
   - a Rover can't move into a space that's occupied by another Rover or Building, enemy or friendly.
-  - a Rover can't move over enemy Fortifications, but it can share the space with a friendly Fortification.
+  - a Rover can't move over enemy Fortifications, but it can move into and share the space with a friendly Fortification.
 - **Fortify** - a Fortification may be placed in any unoccupied space adjacent to a friendly Rover or Building.
 - **Shoot** - identify an enemy Rover or Fortification or Building within 3 spaces.
   - HQ spaces (pentagons) count as 2 spaces for determining shooting range.
   - Line of sight is measured by the shortest path between spaces.
   - When targeting a Rover, roll 3+ on a D6 to hit, then roll 3+ to inflict damage.
   - Fortifications and Buildings are automatically hit, roll 3+ to inflict damage.
   - If shooting passes through an enemy's Fortification, you need a 4+ to hit enemy Rovers, Fortifications or Buildings.
+This also applies if the target Rover shares its space with their Fortification.
   - Rovers and Buildings start with 5 hit points.
 Each time they're damaged they lose a hit point.
 When they reach zero hit points, they are destroyed.
   - Fortifications have 1 hit point, and are destroyed when they take any damage.
 - **Build** - if 3 or more spaces adjacent to an pentagonal HQ space are occupied by the same player's Fortifications or Rovers, you can build a structure in that space.